alisio/docker-jupyterlab/readme.md

 # Docker Jupyter Lab

-Build and deploy a container running jupyter notebooks using Jupyter Lab.
+Build and deploy a container capable of running jupyter notebooks using Jupyter Lab.
 The Dockerfile creates an image that is flexible enough so you can install additional python packages at run-time as needed using special environment variables.